 - Go to a Swing dance meet-up, boogie at a concert, or just shake it up with your sweetie in the kitchen.

 Please, do yourself a favor and learn to strut your stuff with some Swing dancing.
-It’s a game-changer.
+You’ll find it’s a game changer.